-The College of Education strongly believes that field experiences are essential elements in all pre-service teacher education programs.
-Field experiences provide developmental, systematic, and authentic contact between Teacher Education candidates and the tasks involved in teaching P-12 students.
+Professional course credit may not be earned by correspondence.
+Field Experiences authentic contact between Teacher Education candidates and the tasks involved in teaching P-12 students.
 Most education courses have field experience requirements as an integral part of the course requirements.
-Collaboration with the area Partner School Network enables candidates to observe and participate in classrooms beginning with the Education foundation courses and continuing through the capstone field experience-Student Teaching.
+Collaboration with the area Partner School Network enables candidates to observe and participate in classrooms beginning with the Education foundation courses and continuing through the capstone field experience-- Student Teaching.
 Candidates are expected to complete the equivalent of one year of field experience hours including student teaching.
 Candidates enrolled in the Area F foundations courses (EDUC 2110, 2120, and 2130) must have a Criminal Background Check and provide proof of educational liability insurance prior to beginning field experience assignments.
-Candidates admitted to Teacher Education must have a preservice certificate and proof educational liability insurance in order to begin field experience assignments.
+Candidates admitted to Teacher Education must have a preservice certificate and proof of educational liability insurance in order to begin field experience assignments.